Slut Pop

-Slut Pop is the third extended play (EP) by German singer Kim Petras.
-It was released on 11 February 2022 through Amigo Records and Republic.
+Slut Pop is the third extended play (EP) by German singer Kim Petras, released on 11 February 2022 through Amigo Records and Republic.
+It is her first project to be released under a major label.
+A follow-up EP, entitled Slut Pop Miami was released on 14 February 2024.

 Background

 "People don’t take people seriously — women, especially — who sing slutty songs or songs about sex, and write it off as not being important.
 I think that’s so stupid… I fully believe that takes as much skill as writing any other kind of song.
 And so I was like, “You know what?
 I make slut pop.
 And I’m proud of that.
 And you can suck it if you don’t take me seriously.
 I don’t care."